-Hamilton announce dates for Professor Ruth Merttens' Mastery, Pedagogy and Blocking training seminars in the Autumn Term in Manchester, Carlisle, Brighton, Kent and Knaresborough.
+Hamilton announce dates for Professor Ruth Merttens' Mastery, Pedagogy and Blocking training seminars in the Autumn Term in Carlisle, Kent and Knaresborough.
 In this new session Ruth offers practical solutions to these questions: What is pedagogy for Mastery?
 Is a Blocked Curriculum essential for Mastery?
 What are the upsides and downsides? and much, much more.

 DfE, through its various agencies, is currently promoting two things: the Shanghai maths pedagogy and the use of a blocked, as opposed to a spiral, curriculum.
 We need, as professionals, to inspect these prescriptions.

 What type of pedagogy is ideal for Mastery?
 DfE argue that Shanghai mathematics does not consist purely of rote learning and drill.
 So if the debate is not between ‘teaching for understanding’ versus ‘rote-learning’, what is the real argument?
 Exactly what does ‘teaching for understanding’ mean in the UK context?

 What are the advantages and (largely hidden) disadvantages of the much-vaunted ‘Blocked curriculum’?
 How may downsides be overcome or minimised to enable such a curriculum to work in an English context?

 There are sessions taking place throughout September and October:

 - The Orpington session will take place at Poverest Primary School, Orpington (BR5 2JD) on Tuesday 20th November at 4.15 - 5.45pm; arrival and refreshments from 4.00pm.
 Book your place.

 - The Broadstairs session will take place at St Peter's Junior School, Broadstairs (CT10 3EP) on Wednesday 21st November at 4.15 - 5.45pm; arrival and refreshments from 4.00pm.
 Email [email protected] to book your place.